Curiel (brand): Philanthropy

 Gigliola Curiel has worked through cancer without ever stopping or complaining until the end of her days.
 After she died, people found that she was running a school in Parma to help deaf and dumb people.
 Raffaella's commitment to social causes came from her early vocation to be a doctor seeing her mother dying from cancer.
 It began in 1965 as she worked for a center helping children who suffer from Down syndrome.
 She was in the front line in the fight against cancer, as well as the founder of the Lombardy League for the fight against drugs.
 In the Nineties working as a volunteer for the Red Cross, she started to promote blood donation.
 During an era in which anorexia represented the main plague of the fashion world, Raffaella Curiel declared that her models shouldn’t have been as thin as the standards we were used to.
 Her attention is also towards the women in jail, which leads to her collaboration with the San Vittore Prison.

 Made in Italy

 In the fashion drama Made in Italy, which aired in 2020, every episode delves into the narrative of an influential Italian designer and the iconic brand they established such as Versace, Armani, Krizia, and Missoni, which have created the true Made in Italy label together.
 Episode four specifically focuses on the story of CURIEL.

 Style

-Curiel's style is about the mission of the family: to make beautiful women with a fashion that exalts them without overwhelming, which they value without exhibiting, which expresses sophistication without being lazy.
-It's the embodiment of the spirit and the character of Milanism – a subtle romance made of balance, sobriety and a pinch of madness.
-Short, fast, and mercurial, modern and timeless, virtuosity of whispered couture, sophisticated in apparent simplicity.
+Curiel's style is to make women with a fashion that exalts them without overwhelming, which they value without exhibiting, which expresses sophistication without being lazy.
+The collection reflects the traditional style and character associated with Milanese fashion.
+It focuses on more of a balance of simple designs and creative details.
+The clothing features short and fast-paced styles which combines classic elements with modern trends.
+The design approach in using high-quality tailoring to create looks that appear simple.